libreform/libreform/docs/FAQ.md

 ## Multisite (WordPress Network) support

+**NOTE: Multisite support has not been tested with 2.0.
+It's probably just the same but there's no way to know before someone tests it.
+The restrictions in place to prevent unworthy users from editing are better in 2.0.**

 WP Libre Form works fine in WordPress Network (multisite).
 There's some gotchas:

 - Plugin must be activated in each site, not on network level